NeowayLabs/data-integration-challenge/README.md

 ### 2 - An API to integrate data using a database

 Yawoen company started to capture website data from another source and want to integrate it with the entity you've just created on the database.
-When possible, it's mandatory that the data are merged.
+When the requirements are met, it's **mandatory** that the **data are merged*.

 This new source data has the following input protocol: